Anreol/RulebookUnlocker/Package/README.md

 Simple mod that will enable the hidden Item Catalog, Equipment Catalog, and Modifiers (The ones you can see in Prismatic Trials!).
 Automatically shows any items or equipment added by mods.
-Can be configurated to hide each category / invididual modifier.
+Can be configurated to hide each category / individual modifier.

 It will only show up in the default gamemode (ClassicRun), meaning no cheating is allowed in Eclipse.